ajroach42/ajroach42.github.io/_posts/2025-10-04-joelanta-2025-retrospective.md

 Like I said earlier in this post, I do a lot of toy shows beyond Joe/Toylanta.
 In the last five years, I've had three multi-day shows where I averaged less than $1500 per day in revenue, two were Joelanta, and the third was the first [Designer Art Toy Show in Philly](https://www.toyartfest.com/), which [I've written about extensively](https://ajroach42.com/the-revolution-will-be-playful-philly-s-designer-toy-art-festival/).

 ![Our booth at the Philly show]({{site.baseurl}}/images/528687714_18075995513065145_4217126755993552345_n.jpg)
+> Our booth at the Designer Art Toy Show in Philly.
+We had a great time showcasing our handmade toys.

 I had a blast at the Philly show, which is a showcase specifically for hand made toys, and I have every reason to believe it will only get bigger and better from here.
 In two days there, we cleared just under $3,000 in revenue across ~300 total attendees.
 Everyone I talked to was excited and enthusiastic.
 The lighting was great, the events and panels were very good, and the attendees were having a fun time.
 I will absolutely go back to the Designer Art Toy Show.